 - Increased chance of external water leaks.

 Now we come to the first fork in the road in choosing a filter.
-Selecting one of the options below will take you to the next step.
+You'll either choose a filter with a sump or one without a sump.

 Saltwater aquariums which include a sump can house the widest variety of equipment.
 Models for everything from pumps, to wet/dry filters, to protein skimmers, to heaters, to algae, live rock and denitrators which have been designed specifically for sumps can be found.